Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 Ans.
 Women with iron shortages often give birth to babies whose iron reserves are very low and this may negatively affect their baby’s postnatal growth and health.

 Ans.
-A doctor should help pregnant women decide on iron supplements, as too much iron is dangerous for the baby and can upset the stomach.
+A doctor can help the pregnant women for taking how much iron supplements, as too much iron is dangerous for the baby and can upset the stomach.

 Related Health Articles from Healthy Home: